spiffe/spiffe/standards/SPIFFE_Broker_API.md

 (a namespace alone does not identify any object; the server resolves the namespace from the UID when the object is identified by `uid` alone).
 `namespace` MUST be empty when the resource is cluster-scoped.

+This single reference type covers a range of Kubernetes identification patterns that earlier drafts of this specification expressed with multiple dedicated reference messages.
+In particular, identifying a Pod by its UID alone — a common pattern for Brokers running alongside the Kubernetes runtime that already know the pod UID but not its namespaced name — is expressed by setting `resource = "pods"` and `uid = <pod uid>` (with `name` and `namespace` left empty); see the corresponding example below.

 The advantages of using `<plural>.<group>` for the `resource` field are: